-In my near-constant reading on self-improvement and psychology, I’ve encountered the idea several times that the idea of potential can be potentially damaging.
+In my near-constant reading on self-improvement and psychology, I’ve encountered the theory several times that the idea of potential can be potentially damaging.

 It was a bit of a shock, really, because most self-help books tend to talk a lot about potential.
 How you’re not meeting it (Use All Of Your Brain!), how you can improve it (Take More Classes To Beef Up Your Resume!), and how much latent potential you have (You Can Do Anything!).

-Potential is always a step ahead, like a flittering, incorporeal dream we always imagine we see but can never quite reach.
+Potential is always a step ahead, like a fluttering, incorporeal dream we always imagine we see but can never quite reach.

 Now consider this statement: You have so much potential.

-They haven’t met their potential, because they didn’t want what the person who said it wanted for them.
+They haven’t met their potential, because they didn’t want it enough.
+Or they didn’t work hard enough.
+They were not enough.

 It could also be self-motivated pressure.
 I have so much potential, I can do everything I want, including starting my own business and having a great family and volunteering in my community and socializing with my friends and….and… And it doesn’t work out that way.
 So then they feel like they’ve failed too.